yodertv/Reminders/doc/bugs.md

 ###(Bug#27) Server silently sends the client crap when not able to connect to db.

 ##Closed Bugs

+###(Bug#42) -- Entering a new task on iPhone obscures the entry point of the text for the new task.
+- Partially fixed.
+Solved for cases where the list is smaller then the view port.
+Closed 8.28.2016 (46ae13a)

 ###(Bug#41) -- Lists with the archive name structure like todoSat-Aug-27-2016 don't load or save.
 - Now that I merged TodoCtrl w ListCtrl the todo's with dates in the name fail to work.